JA Moore (politician): 2018 South Carolina House of Representatives

 Moore was the only Democrat to run in 2018, so there was no Democratic primary.

 2020 South Carolina House of Representatives

 Both candidates advanced unopposed to the general election.
 This contest is a rematch of the District 15 House of Representatives race from 2018.

+2022 South Carolina House of Representatives

+Both candidates advanced unopposed to the general election.

 Personal life

 Moore was born in Orangeburg and currently resides in Hanahan.
 He attended Johnson & Wales University, graduating with a culinary arts degree.
 He married Victoria Rae in March 2016.